Mission Foods

 By |

-Mission’s Tortilla Route For Sale – Minneapolis, Minnesota
+Mission’s Tortilla Route For Sale – Limestone County, Texas

-Mission’s Tortilla Route for sale in the Minneapolis, Minnesota region for $249,595!
-Currently generating $753,057 in yearly sales and nets $127,982.
+Mission’s Tortilla Route for sale in the Limestone County, Texas region for $160,000!
+Currently generating $634,774 in yearly sales and nets $121,658.
 Distributorship and territory are purchased through seller and contracted through Mission Foods.
 Mission Foods currently distributes its well-known brand of tortillas, chips, and more.
-This route currently has 14 accounts delivering to popular grocery stores and a “big name” retail warehouse.
-Current owner is able to service this route in 4 days per week.
-Plenty of opportunity for growth!
+This route currently has 9 accounts delivering to popular grocery stores and variety stores.
+Plenty of growth opportunity!
 For a video presentation of this listing GO HERE.

 Frequently Asked Questions: